Topinambur223606/PixelPlanetTools/README.md

 - `-d, --defenseMode` - makes bot stay opened when picture is finished to provide picture integrity, disabled by default;
 - `--notificationMode` - defines bot behaviour when captcha appears, possible values: `sound` (default value), `browser`, `both`;
 - `--placingOrder` - determines pixels priority for bot, possible values: `random` (default value), `left`, `right`, `top`, `bottom`, `outline`;
-- `--proxyAddress` - proxy that is used by bot, address includes port, empty by default, no credentials supported but soon will be;
+- `--proxyAddress` - proxy that is used by bot, address includes port, empty by default;
+- `--proxyUsername` - username for connecting to proxy, empty by default, no proxy authorization if not specified;
+- `--proxyPassword` - password for connecting to proxy, empty by default;
 - `--useMirror` - if specified, changes base address to [fuckyouarkeros.fun](https://fuckyouarkeros.fun) (site mirror);
 - `--serverUrl` - if specified, changes base address to your custom one - for those who deployed their own PixelPlanet copy;